Short Answer (quick read):

 Ask yourself the following questions: what is the objective?
 What am I going to use it for?
 How does it help my business?
 How am I going to set it up?
 Do I have enough knowledge to manage this myself?

-A VPS is most suitable for hosting website(s) or application(s).
-Depending on the expected use, you can of course get a larger or smaller VPS.
+Virtual Private Servers are most suitable for hosting website(s) or application(s).
+Depending on the expected use, you can of course get a larger or smaller Virtual Private Server.

 VPS and VPC providers.